mantidproject/mantid/docs/source/interfaces/ISIS_Reflectometry.rst

 as the output workspace.

 A table workspace called ``MyTable`` should now exist in the ADS (:ref:`Analysis Data Service <Analysis Data Service>`).
-In addition the table workspace should be opened as well and  The processing table (shown below) should now contain four rows (13460, 13462, 13469, 13470).
+In addition the table workspace should be opened as well and the processing table (shown below) should now contain four rows (13460, 13462, 13469, 13470).

 .. figure:: /images/ISISReflectometryPolref_INTER_table.PNG